 The first service project will focus on supporting TVP’s women’s health initiative.
 While in Dora, the group will work with a local women’s group to produce self-care sanitary kits that will help reduce the hygiene-related illnesses which are prevalent in rural villages.
 After a few days, the group will travel to the nearby village of Yolongshi to begin their second project.
 They will partner with local residents to plant local species of trees that will protect the environment by preventing soil erosion and eventually provide essential building materials and firewood.
 While in both villages, the students will live with local families.
 This experience will create the opportunity to be fully immersed in the lives of traditional Tibetan villagers.
 In addition to directly observing the daily rhythms of this ancient culture, the group will spend time hiking in the magnificent Tibetan landscape.
 Finally, before returning to Chengdu, students may also have the opportunity to meet some nomadic families and visit the Sihurong monastery.
 In many ways, the contrasts that the students will experience between life on the Tibetan plateau and in the bustling industrial city of Chengdu will help them to better understand the meaning of leadership and the divergent forces at work in the rapidly changing nation of China.

 *This course occurs in western Sichuan Province, not in the Tibetan Autonomous Region, which has been the center of recent unrest.
 Sihurong is over 1000 miles from Lhasa.

-The group will focus on supporting TVP’s Tibet Ecowaste Initiative.
-This entails building and installing waste collection bins intended to protect water supplies and improve the homes of families participating in their Plateau Homestays project.
+The group will focus on supporting TVP’s women’s health initiative.
+They will also plant native trees to protect the fragile environment of the Tibetan Plateau.
 A day may also be spent working with the boys living at TVP’s Tagong Thangka Center.

 Prior to their travels, students complete a series of online activities (30 minutes each).
 While traveling, they also read engaging articles, participate in cultural experiences, and create presentations in small groups.